20 Reasons For PPC Campaign Failure

-We see these issues regularly on incoming PPC campaign rebuild projects:
+We see these PPC campaign failure issues regularly on incoming account rebuild projects:

 - The wrong type of campaign could have been deployed.
 For example, a search campaign may be used when shopping would be a more effective choice.

 - The campaign may be configured improperly, for example the wrong type of bidding may have been used.
 Or – the campaign may be scheduled to be ‘off’ on Saturday when (e.g. residential solar) the most conversions occur.

 - Usually just a select few keywords form the backbone of a search campaign.
 Some or all may be missing for various reasons.
 Or ‘conversion assist’ keywords may have been paused because last-click attribution model doesn’t spread the conversion credit to them, so the role they play isn’t obvious.

 - The negative keyword base may be faulty, or inadequate.
 So the ad spend is wasted on irrelevant traffic.

 - The agency may not have been given enough time to optimize the campaign.
 It can take from a few weeks to a few months to optimize campaigns running in highly competitive markets.

 - The wrong images or ad copy may have been used in a Display campaign.
 In display campaigns, the image is crucial.